VladC24/Server-practical/README.md

-SERVER PRACTICAL - MAKERS
+# SERVER PRACTICAL - MAKERS

-Learn to
+Learn to:
-Learn about something by playing with a toy version Introduction
+Learn about something by playing with a toy version

+## Introduction:
 This week we're thinking about networked applications.
 This means they involve clients and servers.

 Today we're going to build a server.